How to connect and use a mouse with your iPhone

 What kind of mouse can you use with an iPhone?

-About connecting a wired mouse
+Connecting a wired mouse to iPhone

-Connecting a USB-C mouse with the iPhone 15 series is a no-brainer, as you can just plug it into the iPhone’s USB-C port.
+Connecting a USB-C mouse with the iPhone 15 and later is a no-brainer, as you can just plug it into the phone’s USB-C port.
+However, if your mouse has a regular USB-A connector, you’ll need a suitable USB-C to USB Adapter (for iPhone 15 and newer) or Lightning to USB adapter (for iPhone 14 and older).

 Wired mouse connected to iPhone